Fundamentals — Start Here

 Gate 4 — Sonnet Claude Sonnet 150 articles $0.015 $2.25

-Total ~$2.55
+Total ~$3.33

 Key Design Rule

 Each gate must be cheaper than the next.
 You never spend $0.015 on something that a $0.00 rule would have caught.
 The gates are deliberately ordered from cheapest to most expensive.
+Gate 5's targeted_revision is the one exception — it's a Sonnet call, but it only runs for the ~30% of drafts that scored 70-84 with no critical issues, and it replaces what would otherwise be manual admin editing time.

 Gate 1 — Rules Engine